 Here are the best BBQ sides and dishes for summer:

 Any summer barbecue is incomplete without some version of baked beans.
 You could make your own, but the beauty of a tin can of beans is that they can be cooked right on the grill.

 These beans are cooked in a sweet and tangy sauce made with BBQ sauce, brown sugar, and bacon.
 They’re the perfect classic side dish for a summer barbecue.

-Heat up the can, open it up, and they’re ready to serve.
-You’ll impress people with your ingenuity and the beans won’t taste that bad either.
-Make sure to cook them long enough to remove that overly canned baked beans taste.
+Heat the can, open it up, and they’re ready to serve.
+You’ll impress people with your ingenuity, and the beans won’t taste that bad, either.
+Ensure you cook them long enough to remove that overly canned baked beans taste.

 Creamy macaroni salad is a dish that is typically made with macaroni noodles, mayonnaise, mustard, celery, and herbs.
 It is a classic picnic dish that is popular in the United States.
 The salad combines the tanginess of a vinegar dressing with the sweetness of coleslaw.

 Macaroni salad is typically made by cooking macaroni noodles as normal and then combining them with a mayonnaise-based sauce.

 Vinegar, sugar, and spices are often added to the sauce to give it flavor.
 The salad is then typically refrigerated for several hours or overnight to allow the flavors to meld together.